TheFloe1995/correct-pose/README.md

 # Hand Pose Correction with PyTorch

-This repository contains code for my Master's thesis.
+This repository contains code for my Master's thesis:
-**TODO**: Add title and possibly abstract or link.
+**Correcting 3D Hand Poses by Learning a Structural Prior with Graph Neural Networks**

 It's a PyTorch implementation, tested with version PyTorch 1.10 and Python 3.7.
-**TODO**: Adda requirements.txt or manually list required packages.
+Required packages:
+* PyTorch
+* Scipy
+* Matplotlib

 ## How to get started
 Training scripts are located in [run](run).
 Make sure to have the datasets available in the required format in [data](data).
-Mor details and scripts for generating data are located in [data_utils](data_utils).
+More details and scripts for generating data are located in [data_utils](data_utils).
 Try to run the [minimal example script](run/minimal_example.py) first and check it out in detail.